hmortimore69/web-programming-coursework/README.md

 >  How can I turn a table row in a tbody into a details tag?
 I asked this because `<details>` elements can't be direct children of `<tbody>` elements to preserve structure.
 The response recommended wrapping the `<details>` element inside of a `<td>` element.
 This helped create the inner details sections, however it meant I had to nest tables to properly display it.

+> How can an implementation of pagination be implemented without global variables?

 ### Prompts to develop GHIJ (example)
 For the GHIJ feature I ...